Non-centrosymmetric, transverse structural modulation in SrAl4, and elucidation of its origin in the BaAl4 family of compounds: Experimental and computational details

 \subsection{Physical properties}

 The dc electrical resistivity was measured between 6 and 296 K, employing a standard four-probe method.
 The small size of the specimen prevented the identification of lattice directions, so that the single experimental run has resulted in $\rho(T)$ along an unspecified, general direction.
-A commercial superconducting quantum interference device (SQUID) magnetometer (MPMS5, Quantum Design, USA) was used to measure dc magnetic susceptibility in a field of 0.1 T as a function of temperature from 2 to 300 K. A commercial physical property measurement system (PPMS, Quantum Design, USA) was used for measuring the specific heat data.
-For all transport and bulk measurements, data was collected during both warming and cooling runs, in order to investigate the character of the transitions.
+Basically, the temperature dependence of the electrical resistivity confirms the data reported in Ref. \cite{nakamura2016a}.
+The present resistivity data are given in Section S6 of the Supplemental Material \cite{sral4suppmat2023a}.
+A commercial physical property measurement system (PPMS, Quantum Design, USA) was used for measuring the specific heat data in a heating run.